Travel has been a lifelong passion of mine. I've been 10 countries and 21 states in the U.S. and counting.

 4. Prepare Meals or Snacks the Day Before

-Mornings can be hectic when you’re rushing to leave on a road trip, so save time by preparing your meals and snacks the day before.
+Mornings can be hectic when you’re rushing to leave on a trip, so save time by preparing your meals and snacks the day before.
 Once you’re done, consolidate perishables into one bag in the refrigerator (that will go into a cooler) and everything else into a separate bag.

-Put a reminder note near your luggage or car keys so your food isn't left behind.
+Tip: Put a reminder note near your luggage or car keys so your food isn't left behind.

 5. Bring a Cooler

 If you’re bringing perishables or want your beverages chilled, a cooler or cooler bag is a must.
-Keep in mind that coolers only keep things cold for so long in warm or hot weather, so if you’re bringing foods with meat, dairy products or anything else that could spoil, plan to eat those foods in the early on in the day.
+Keep in mind that coolers only keep things cold for so long in warm or hot weather, so if you’re bringing foods with meat, dairy products or anything else that could spoil, plan to eat those foods early on in the day.

 6. Eat Often

-Healthy Snack Foods for Road Trips
+Healthy Snacks for Road Trips

 7. Get Enough Protein